home-assistant/home-assistant.io/source/_components/homekit.markdown

 2. Choose `Add Accessory` and then `Don't Have a Code or Can't Scan?`.
 3. The `Home Assistant` Bridge should be listed there.
 Select it and follow the instructions to complete setup.

-After the setup is complete you should be able to control your Home Assistant Components through `Home` and `Siri`.
+After the setup is completed you should be able to control your Home Assistant components through `Home` and `Siri`.

 ## {% linkable_title Supported Components %}